wyc0807/Library-management-system/README.md

 # Library-management-system
 This is a project for class "Fundamentals of Database Systems".
+Python and SQLite 3 were used in this project.